mcdonagj/Tiptabs/README.md

 # International-Tip-Calculator
-A Python program written to simplify currency conversions between established currencies.
+A Python web application written to simplify currency conversions between established currencies.

-By using information from fixer.io, the program calculates a total for the user using the values taken from this database of information.
+By using information from fixer.io, the program calculates a total for the user\ using the values taken from this database of information.

-This program will be utilizing several libraries, like Requests, in the final version.
+This program will be utilizing several libraries, like Requests and Flask, in the final version.

 Ideas for this project that I'm researching or implementing: